 Wealthsimple Crypto Review Summary:

 Wealthsimple Crypto is the first federally regulated cryptocurrency trading platform in Canada.
-It’s safe to use and easy to join, but ideally we’d like to see some of their exchange fees come down a bit.
+It’s safe to use and easy to join, but it has some notable downsides that keep us from fully recommending it.

 Although Wealthsimple Crypto started out offering bitcoin and Ethereum trading only, they’ve expanded quickly, and now offer over 30 different kinds of crypto coins and tokens, with more in the works.

 - Part of an established, legit, regulated company

 - Easy sign-up

 - 50 cryptocurrencies available as of Jan.
 2023

 - Easy to transfer funds from outside bank accounts or other Wealthsimple accounts

 - Offers crypto hot wallets in partnership with Coincover